 Peter's a mad keen fisherman, so we were looking forward to him quickly setting up the lines and hauling in loads of fish.

-After docking in the marina, it became pretty obvious that the repairs had been holding well, so once we'd replenished the larder and the fuel tanks, we were out to sea again.
+After docking in the marina, it took a few easy days and we'd replenished the larder and the fuel tanks, we were out to sea again.

 The sail started out a little rough and calmed down later on, but our next problem emerged when we doused the mainsail and one side of our lazyjack line broke.
 (The lazy jacks are the arrangement of light rope that hold the sail bag on the boom, and control the sail as it drops to guide it into the bag neatly.)

-A minor problem compared with the crack in the hull, just inconvenient in that it made using the mainsail a pain in the bum.
+A minor problem, just inconvenient in that it made using the mainsail a pain in the bum.
 I decided that I didn't want to fix it myself, (which would've involved a trip up the mast) and that I'd wait until I found a rigger in Airlie Beach.

 Anyway, Hodgy had the trolling lines out the back and we were all just waiting for the first big Spanish Mackerel to flop onto the deck....